 Art & Design: Photography is predominantly a practical subject supported by a supplementary written element.
-We would expect you to achieve at least a grade 5 in GCSE Art & Design and/or Graphic Design.
+Art & Design &/or Graphic Design: Grade 5 and/or presentation of a portfolio of work.

 This will be an exploratory, experimental year which will allow you to develop your ideas through personalised practical projects.